OWASP/owasp-summit-2017/Working-Sessions/Security-Playbooks/Playbooks-Common-Format.md

  - Review current formats
  - Define common playbook format
  - Create plan for how it will be used on the Playbook Working Sessions

+## Definition of Done

+- Template for playbooks
+- Plan for how template will be used in the Playbook Working Sessions.

 ## Who